SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

 1. Extend your AST lineariser to handle different linearisation orders: breadth-first, depth-first pre-order, depth-first post-order.

-1. Extend the Node search exercise in the chapter to have alternative search orders.
+1. Extend the Node search exercise to have alternative search orders.
 E.g., bottom-up, look not only if the strings begin with them.

-1. Extend the Node search exercise in the chapter to work as a stream: asking `next` repeatedly will yield the next occurrence in the tree, or `nil` if we arrived at the end of the tree.
+1. Extend the Node search exercise to work as a stream: asking `next` repeatedly will yield the next occurrence in the tree, or `nil` if we arrived at the end of the tree.
 You can use the linearisations you implemented above.

 ### Conclusion

-The visitor design pattern allows us to extend tree-like structures with operations without modifying the original implementation.
+The Visitor design pattern allows us to extend tree-like structures with operations without modifying the original implementation.
 The tree-like structure, in our case the AST, needs only to implement an accept-visit protocol.
-Opal Compiler's  ASTs implement such a protocol and some handy base visitor classes.
+Pharo compiler's  ASTs implement such a protocol and some handy base visitor classes.

 Finally, we implemented two visitors for ASTs: a depth calculator and a node searcher.
 The depth calculator is a visitor that does not require special manipulation per-node, but sees all nodes through a common view.
 The search visitor has a common case for most nodes, and then implements special search conditions for messages, literals and variables.